ndrean/live_map/README.md

 The [Leaflet.js](https://leafletjs.com/) library is our "raster tile client".

-- raster tiles server: Leaflet fetches online png files from a server - OpenStreetMap - and stitches this collection of images.
+- raster tiles server: Leaflet fetches online png files from OpenStreetMap server and stitches this collection of images.
+It is recommended to cache and/or have your own tile server.
 For production usage, [other suppliers](https://switch2osm.org/providers/) should be considered.

 - geolocation and reverse geocoding.
-We query the [nominatim](https://nominatim.org/release-docs/latest/api/Overview/) server to get the address at the marker and populate the popup with it.
+We query the [nominatim](https://nominatim.org/release-docs/latest/api/Overview/) server to "reverse-geocode", meaning get the address at the marker location and populate the popup with it.
+When the marker is dragged to another position, a new query is triggered.
+We also query the `nominatim` server to geolocate an address, meaning typing an address, find a match in the database and get the coordinates of this point.
 The nominatim service is limited to [one query per second](https://operations.osmfoundation.org/policies/nominatim/).
-When the marker is dragged to another position, a new query is triggered.
+No "onChange" search is allowed for the geolocation neither.

 > To overcome this, a rate limiter is set using a "token bucket" technic.